eliaskrainski/graphpcor/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# The graphpcor package
+# Models for correlation matrices based on graphs

 <img src="graphpcor_logo.png" style="width:3in" />

-Models for correlation matrices based on graphs.

 The ‘INLA’ package is a suggested one, but you will need it for actually fitting a model.
 You can install it with